(Pocket-lint) - Sony's 360 Reality Audio is a high-resolution music platform that aims to make the music you listen to more immersive and realistic.

 How can I listen to Sony 360 Reality Audio?

-Amazon Music HD will also have Sony 360 Reality Audio tracks, though at first these will only be for playback through its speakers, not other hardware – of which more later.
+Amazon Music HD also has Sony 360 Reality Audio tracks, though at first, these will only be for playback through its speakers, not other hardware – of which more later.
+Napster will also carry 360 Reality Audio tracks, though we currently have no idea of when this will be.

 Do I need new hardware?